New Orleans Bucket List for Foodies

 Muffuletta

 The other famous sandwich from New Orleans, the Muffuletta, has Italian roots.
-In 1906, a Sicilian immigrant, Salvatore Lupo, owner of Central Grocery Co invented Muffuletta, and that’s the best place to try it as the original deli still stands on Decatur Street.
+In 1906, a Sicilian immigrant named Salvatore Lupo, owner of Central Grocery, invented Muffuletta, and that’s the best place to try it.
+The original deli still stands on Decatur Street.

 The name Muffuletta refers to the round type of bread used, but unlike the Po’ Boy, the filling has less variation and will have cured meats, cheese, and what makes it so extraordinary, a dreamy olive salad.